|

 ||

-| backup-etc.sh | A simple shell script to backup /etc directory. | httpd.sh | Apache script for use in rc.d/init.d. | ||
+backup-etc.sh | A simple shell script to backup /etc directory | httpd.sh | Apache script for use in rc.d/init.d |

-| .bashrc | Some useful bash shell aliases and functions. | .bash_profile | A simple Bash login script. | ||
+.bashrc | Some useful bash shell aliases and functions | .bash_profile | A simple Bash login script | ||

-| .procmailrc | A sample .procmailrc that auto-replies and filters spam. | add-users | A complex script used to add users in batches. | ||
+.procmailrc | A sample .procmailrc that auto-replies and filters spam | add-users | A complex script used to add users in batches | ||

-| todo | A simple "todo list" shell script. | didit | Simple shell script, used with "todo" script. | ||
+todo | A simple “todo list” shell script | didit | Simple shell script, used with “todo” script | ||

-| didit2 | Shell script, used with "todo" script. | didit3 | Fancy shell script, used with "todo" script. | ||
+didit2 | Shell script, used with “todo” script | didit3 | Fancy shell script, used with “todo” script | ||

-| pick | interactive selection script. | watch | Shows how to write shell and awk scripts. | ||
+pick | interactive selection script | watch | Shows how to write shell and awk scripts | ||

-| suidDemo.tgz | Shows how suid can be used to control access to files. | Sample .vimrc | A basic ~/.vimrc file | ||
+suidDemo.tgz | Shows how suid can be used to control access to files | Sample .vimrc | A basic ~/.vimrc file | ||

-| exec Demo | A demo using exec to emulate BASIC's READ and DATA statements | find-IP | A script to locate files in /etc containing the host's IP address | ||
+find-IP | A script to locate files in /etc containing the host's IP address | ||

-| sttydemo.sh | A script using stty for fancy I/O | find-dups.sh | A highly portable script that shows many advanced techniques, that finds duplicate files by comparing MD5 checksums | ||
+sttydemo.sh | A script using stty for fancy I/O | find-dups.sh | A highly portable script that shows many advanced techniques, that finds duplicate files by comparing MD5 checksums | ||

-| Perl CGI (Database) Scripts | |||||
+Perl CGI (Database) Scripts | |||||

-| filter.pl | Model Perl script to ask as a standard *nix filter. | hellotk.pl | A Perl/Tk GUI script (Hello, World). | ||
+filter.pl | Model Perl script to act as a standard *nix filter | hellotk.pl | A Perl/Tk GUI script (Hello, World) | ||

-| HccDump | The SQL statements needed to create the HCC MySQL database. | graphics.tgz | The gzipped tar file containing the sample gif files for the hcc.com postcard system.
-(Unpack in the directory: DocumentRoot/graphics) | ||
+HccDump | The SQL statements needed to create the HCC MySQL database | graphics.tgz | The gzipped tar file containing the sample gif files for the hcc.com postcard system; (Unpack in the directory: DocumentRoot/graphics) | ||

-| send-postcard.pl | Perl script to send an e-card; uses CGI and DBI (DB access). | show-postcard.pl | Perl script to retrieve an e-card; uses CGI and DBI. | ||
+send-postcard.pl | Perl script to send an e-card; uses CGI and DBI (DB access) | show-postcard.pl | Perl script to retrieve an e-card; uses CGI and DBI |